bahmutov/cypress-data-session/README.md

 })
 ```

+### recomputeOnRetry

+Sometimes you want to enable test retries, but the data caching makes it hard to understand and run the full test.
+You can set the `recomputeOnRetry: true` to automatically call the `setup` again on tet retries.

 ## Flow

 Consider the `cy.dataSession(options)` where the `options` object might have the following method callbacks: `validate`, `init`, `setup`, `preSetup`, `recreate`, and `onInvalidated`.
 Your case might provide just some of these callback functions, but let's say you have provided all of them.
 Here is how they will be called.